- Home

 Restriction during all winter (May-August) for old vehicles

-The Chilean authorities have defined a perimeter delimited by the avenues Américo Vespucio (sur, norte and oriente), within which traffic restrictions are in effect from Monday to Friday from 7:30am to 9pm.
+The Chilean authorities have implemented traffic restrictions from Monday to Friday from 7:30 am to 9 pm in the whole Metropolitan region.
+It used to be only within a perimeter delimited by the avenues Américo Vespucio (sur, norte, and oriente) but since 2023, the restrictions are implemented on the whole region.
 These restrictions apply based on the last digit of the license plate of each vehicle older than 8 years old.

 Alerta ambiental (1st level of pollution)